Peers United Group (PUG)/YACAB

-PHACS established the Young Adult CAB to create space for the voices of study participants to be heard by leadership and by each other.
+PHACS established the PUG (formerly known as the Young Adult CAB (YACAB)) to create space for the voices of study participants to be heard by leadership and by each other.

-The YACAB is made up of volunteers (ages 16 – 25) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
+The PUG/YACAB is made up of volunteers (ages 16 and older) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
 Since January 2013, participants have met once a month via a one-hour conference call to discuss research, to provide feedback to PHACS about various study issues, and to have meaningful discussions around challenges facing young adults as they transition into adulthood.

 * Provide guidance and perspective to researchers for how to make the overall PHACS study better for young adults who are participants; and

-* Offer relevant support to members of the Young Adult CAB, as well as to other young adults involved in PHACS
+* Offer relevant support to members of the PUG/YACAB, as well as to other young adults involved in PHACS

 Previous calls have consisted of: